snufa/snufa.github.io/2023/index.md

 <!-- **Talks**.
 Talks will be streamed on [CrowdCast](https://www.crowdcast.io/e/snufa-2023) with many thanks to [WorldWideNeuro](https://www.world-wide.org/Neuro/) for sponsoring this.

 **Posters**.
 These will be streamed on Zoom and links will be emailed to registered participants. -->

+## Abstract submissions

+**Deadline: 29th September, 2023**

+[Click here to submit](https://forms.office.com/e/p3a5irmfSN).
+Abstracts will be made publicly available at the end of the abstract submissions deadline for blinded public comments and ratings.
+We will select the most highly rated abstracts for contributed talks and flash talks, subject to maintaining a balance between the different fields of, broadly speaking, neuroscience, computer science and neuromorphic engineering.
+Abstracts not selected for a talk, and abstracts selected for a flash talk, will be presented as posters.

 ## Agenda